 This also led me to seek an internship as a data scientist, where I got to explore and apply more statistical models to different real-world scenarios.
 Here, I built regression models with consumer data from the educational technology startup’s mobile application to tailor the app to the learning needs of Indonesian students.
 Though it required an advancement in my technical skills, I also had to develop my communication skills.
 When collaborating with people of different technical backgrounds, I needed to provide comprehensive explanations of the statistical models, reasonings and conclusions.
 Surprisingly, this exercised my critical thinking as I became more wary of wrong and misleading conclusions caused by misinterpretations of data, especially p-hacking’s capability to inflate data favorability.

 Statistics allows me to enact social changes that benefit my community through real-world problem solving, and thus I intend to pursue this further at UC as a stepping stone for my academic and community-oriented goals.

+Notes:

+I think this is almost good to go!

 ✅ 3: What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time?
 (351/350 words)